wallarm/product-documentation/docs/latest/installation/on-premise.md

 1. Select a [deployment option](supported-deployment-options.md) from the available choices and adhere to the provided instructions.
 All options, including in-line and out-of-band (OOB) configurations, support on-premise deployment.

-    During the node setup, in the parameters that define the Wallarm Cloud host, specify the address of the Wallarm Cloud instance you created earlier.
+    During the node setup, in the parameters that define the Wallarm Cloud host, specify `api.wallarm.companyname.tld` where `wallarm.companyname.tld` is the domain of the Wallarm Cloud instance you created earlier.
 1. Ensure the domain of the running instance resolves to its IP address.
-For instance, if the domain is configured as `my.wallarm.node.com`, this domain should point to the instance's IP.
+For instance, if the domain is configured as `wallarm.node.com`, this domain should point to the instance's IP.

 ## Testing the deployment